ephes/django_async/article_sorted.md

 uvicorn --workers 10 mysite.asgi:application
 ```

+Note that the `--workers` option wont work under windows.

 But uvicorn is a async capable server, why don't we take advantage of this by
 turning our sync api view into an async api view?
 You also have to move the
 `import asyncio` line to the top of the file, if you haven't done this already: